rage/programming-23/data/part-10/2-access-modifiers.md

 <programming-exercise name='Supergroup' tmcname='part10-05_supergroup'>

-The exercise template contains a class definition for a `SuperHero`.
+The exercise template contains the class definition for a `SuperHero`.

 Please define a class named `SuperGroup` which represents a group of superheroes.
 The class should contain the following members: